UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 ```
 cd ..
 ```

 ### Going home
 We are currently in the `home directory`.
 This is a location in the filesystem where your your personal files are stored by default.
-It is a common operting system convention.
+It is a common operating system convention.

 On Windows this will be:
 ```